 HOMEMADE JELLY SOAPS

-Supplies You Will Need
+Supplies You Will Need to Make DIY Jelly Soap

 To make jelly soap, you really only need two ingredients: liquid soap and gelatin.
 In addition to those ingredients you can add food coloring, scented oils, glitter, or even small toys.
 You can set the jelly soap in molds or in jars, both will work.

 I chose to use scented soap and food coloring and a heart-shaped mold, but you can make different choices.
-I will add a list of the ingredients I used towards the end of this post.

 How to Make Jelly Soap at Home